 The PNE Summer Night Concerts are one of the most popular attractions at Vancouver’s annual Pacific National Exhibition in late August and early September.

-PNE Summer Night Concerts in 2018
+PNE Summer Night Concerts

 The 2018 lineup of music at the PNE include concerts by Boyz II Men, Air Supply, Kool & the Gang, Jann Arden, Burton Cummings, Chicago, the Village People, Cyndi Lauper and others.
 Concerts and most other fair activities are free with general admission.